Serena Williams Unexpectedly Withdraws From French Open Due To Injury

 After the announcement this morning, it marks the second time Williams has had to stop competing due to injury.
 Prior to her fourth-round match against Russia’s Maria Sharapova in 2018, the star explained that she had pulled a muscle in her chest and was unable to play.

 Williams also posted a picture on her Instagram and wrote she will be “out but not for long.”
+You can view it here.

-She also used the post to thank all her supporters, which can be viewed here.
+She also used the post to thank all her supporters.